avaframe/AvaFrame/docs/FAQ.rst

   local copy of it), and consider changing the *sphKernelRadius* to match the new mesh cell size.

 - For the :ref:`DFAnumerics:SPH gradient`, required to compute the lateral forces, the number of particles per cell has to be adjusted.
-If the *sphKernelRadius* (see first point) is smaller, the number of particles should increase to ensure a reasonable estimate of the gradient.
-There are two options for computing the mass per particle (*massPerParticleDeterminationMethod*; see :ref:`com1DFAAlgorithm:Initialize particles`):
+If the *sphKernelRadius* (see first point) is decreased, the number of particles should increase to ensure a reasonable estimate of the gradient.
+There are two options for setting the number of particles which is computing from the mass per particle (*massPerParticleDeterminationMethod*; see :ref:`com1DFAAlgorithm:Initialize particles`):

   - With the default setup *MPPDH* (mass per particle through release thickness), the number of particles per cell is independent of the mesh cell size.
 So no adjustment is necessary.